 The FDA said such media “platforms do not impose the same character space constraints as online microblog messaging and online paid search.”

 Previous agency efforts to regulate the promotional use of the internet have been the subject of with considerable drug industry criticism .

 In April Pfizer said the FDA “does not have any general authority to regulate promotion” beyond what constitutes “labelling or advertising.”

 Whether the new draft guidance receives similar criticism from drugmakers keen to stress the benefits of their medicines remains to be seen.

-What is clear, as astute readers will note, is that even without including lists of potential risks sticking to 140 characters is difficult.
+What is clear, as observant readers will note, is that even without including lists of potential risks sticking to 140 characters is tricky.